 Merely hearing the word “recession” causes most people to react with utter fear.
 I was a stockbroker during the Great Recession of 2008 and saw how dreadful it was for investors.
-Thanks to the novel coronavirus, you may want to know how to prepare for a recession.

 If you want to know how to survive a recession, this guide arms you with the steps necessary to weather the storm.

 Table of Contents

 What is a Recession?